Matt Nagy: Return to the Chiefs

-Nagy was brought back by the Chiefs on February 25, 2022 as a senior assistant and quarterbacks coach, replacing the outgoing Mike Kafka.
-In his Nagy's first season back with the Chiefs, they won Super Bowl LVII against the Philadelphia Eagles, his first Super Bowl victory.
+Nagy was brought back by the Chiefs on February 25, 2022, as a senior assistant and quarterbacks coach, replacing the outgoing Mike Kafka.
+Reid described rehiring Nagy as the "logical answer" as he wanted a coach familiar with the current staff and roster, particularly quarterback Patrick Mahomes, with whom Nagy worked in 2017.
+In his first season back with the Chiefs, they won Super Bowl LVII against the Philadelphia Eagles, his first Super Bowl victory.

 Nagy was promoted to offensive coordinator on February 24, 2023, his second time at the position for the Chiefs.
+Nagy helped the Chiefs win Super Bowl LVIII after defeating the San Francisco 49ers 25–22.